Fat wedge filtrations and decomposition of polyhedral products: Further problems

-The simplicial complex in Example \ref{Berglund-example} satisfies the strong gcd-condition, and we have seen that the fat wedge filtration of its real moment-angle complex is trivial.
-Besides this example, we show supporting evidences for Problem \ref{gcd} by applying Theorem \ref{neighborly}.
+We here give some examples of simplicial complexes satisfying the strong gcd-condition for which the fat wedge filtrations of the real moment-angle complexes are trivial.
 It is useful to recall from \cite{B} the weak shellability which is the Alexander dual of the strong gcd-condition.

 \begin{definition} A simplicial complex $K$ is called weakly shellable if there is an ordering $F_1,\ldots,F_r$ of the facets of $K$, called a weak shelling, such that if $F_i\cup F_j=[m]$ for $i<j$, then there is $F_i\cap F_j\subset F_k$ for some $k$ with $i\ne k<j$. \end{definition}